-One of the most common questions we get about Adjustment of Status (also known as AOS) is whether or not one can adjust their status on an expired visa.
-Unfortunately the government isn’t absolutely clear about each type of case.
-There’s even language that seems partially contradictory in the form I-485 instructions.
+One of the most common questions we get about Adjustment of Status (AOS) is whether or not one can adjust their status on an expired visa.
+Unfortunately, the government isn’t absolutely clear about each type of case.
+There’s even some contradictory language in the Form I-485 instructions.

-This exception appears to allow immediate relatives and K visa dependants to adjust their status even if they are on an expired visa.
-The most common occurrence RapidVisa gets with this type of case is when a K1 visa holder doesn’t adjust their status before their visa expires.
-They’ve married the petitioner, but haven’t had the need to work or leave the US, so they wait quite a while to file for the adjustment of status.
+This appears to allow immediate relatives of U.S. citizens and K visa dependents to adjust their status even if they are on an expired visa.
+The most common occurrence RapidVisa gets with this type of case is when a K-1 visa holder doesn’t adjust their status before their visa expires.
+They’ve married the petitioner, but haven’t had the need to work or leave the U.S., so they wait quite a while to file for the adjustment of status.
 In our experience, the vast majority of these are approved, likely due to the above #6 guideline.